yhoogstrate/methylprep/README.md

-`pymetharray` is a fork of the python package `methylprep` which remained unmaintained.
+`pymetharray` is a fork of the python package `methylprep` which became unmaintained.

+It primarily serves as API interface for embedded array classifiers rather than direct analysis, for which different optimizations and data structures were needed.
+Some behaviour will probably break and become backwards incompatible.

 ---

 `methylprep` is a python package for processing Illumina methylation array data.